cm-tle-pred/cm-tle-pred.github.io/index.md

 ### The Model

 The neural network consisted of 7 individually seperatable models.
 For each model, the input data is fed through a sequence of `Linear` hidden layers, `ReLU` activation layers and `Dropout` layers.
 For 6 of the 7 target features, the outputs of this initial sequence will then be applied to additional `Linear` and `Bilinear` layers with the `X_delta_EPOCH` feature before adding in the original X values for the features.
 For the `MEAN_ANOMALY` model, additional reference to `MEAN_MOTION` was used.
-See [Appendix H. Neighboring Pair Model Details](#h-neighboring-pair-model-details) for details regarding the model structure.
+See [Appendix H. Neighboring Pair Model](#h-neighboring-pair-model) for details regarding the model structure.

 In perfect orbital conditions, `ARG_OF_PERICENTER`, `RA_OF_ASC_NODE`, `INCLINATION`, `ESSENTRICITY`, and `MEAN_MOTION` would remain unchanged.
 In essence, the models are trying to predict the difference in the TLE pairs assuming the orbits were without perturbing.
 Here is an example of how how the TLE values are envisioned in reference to the perfect orbit and ideal model predictions: